Shankar Dayal Sharma

-Sharma was elected President of India in 1992 and served till 1997 during which period he dealt with four Prime Ministers, three of whom he appointed in the last year of his presidency.
+Sharma was elected president of India in 1992 and served till 1997 during which period he dealt with four prime ministers, three of whom he appointed in the last year of his presidency.
 He was assertive with the P. V. Narasimha Rao ministry, forcing his government to sack a governor, instigating a strong response to the demolition of the Babri Masjid and refusing to sign ordinances presented to him on the eve of elections.
-His appointment of Atal Bihari Vajpayee as Prime Minister on the grounds of him being the leader of the largest party in Parliament attracted widespread criticism especially as Vajpayee was forced to resign in only thirteen days without facing a vote of confidence.
-Sharma's appointment of H. D. Deve Gowda and I. K. Gujral as Prime Ministers followed the assurance of support to their candidature by the Congress party but neither government lasted more than a year.
+His appointment of Atal Bihari Vajpayee as prime minister on the grounds of him being the leader of the largest party in the Parliament attracted widespread criticism especially as Vajpayee was forced to resign in only thirteen days without facing a vote of confidence.
+Sharma's appointment of H. D. Deve Gowda and I. K. Gujral as prime ministers followed the assurance of support to their candidature by the Congress party but neither government lasted more than a year.
 Sharma chose not to seek a second term in office and was succeeded to the presidency by K. R. Narayanan.

 Sharma died in 1999 and was accorded a state funeral.
 His samadhi lies at Karma Bhumi in Delhi.

 Early life and education

-Shankar Dayal Sharma was born on 19 August 1918 in Bhopal, then the capital of the princely state of Bhopal, in a Hindu Brahmin family.
-Sharma completed his schooling in Bhopal and then studied at St. John's College, Agra and at the Allahabad and Lucknow universities obtaining a master’s degree in English literature, Hindi and Sanskrit and an L.L.M.
-He topped both the courses, was awarded the Chakravarty Gold Medal for social service and was a thrice swimming champion at Lucknow University and Cross country running champion at Allahabad.
-He obtained a doctorate in constitutional law from Cambridge University for his thesis on Interpretation of Legislative Powers under Federal Constitutions and received a Diploma in Public Administration from the University of London.
-During his years in Cambridge he was associated with the Tagore Society and the Cambridge Majlis.
-Sharma began practicing law at Lucknow from 1940 where he taught law at the University and soon joined the Indian National Congress.
-In 1946, he was admitted to the Lincoln’s Inn and taught at Cambridge University during 1946-47.
-The following year, he was Brandeis Fellow at Harvard University.
+Shankar Dayal Sharma was born on 19 August 1918 in Bhopal, then the capital of the princely state of Bhopal, in a Hindu Gaur Brahmin family.
+Sharma completed his schooling in Bhopal and then studied at St. John's College, Agra and at the Allahabad and Lucknow universities obtaining a MA in English, Hindi and Sanskrit and an L.L.M.
+He topped both the courses, was awarded the Chakravarty Gold Medal for social service, and was a thrice swimming champion at Lucknow University and cross country running champion at Allahabad.

+He obtained a doctorate in constitutional law from University of Cambridge for his thesis on Interpretation of Legislative Powers under Federal Constitutions and received a diploma in public administration from the University of London.

+Sharma began practicing law at Lucknow from 1940 where he taught law at the university and soon joined the Indian National Congress.
+In 1946, he was admitted to the Lincoln's Inn and taught at Cambridge University during 1946–47.
+The following year, he was appointed a Brandeis Fellow at Harvard University.